Getting started

 Hello, world

-Build the cli application and run
+Build and run with flags

-go build
+go build -o hello

 ./hello --help

-run hello command for getting started
+Run hello command for getting started

 Usage: